-Early-stage venture capital represents a potentially attractive asset class, having returned 14.1% compared to 6.3% for the S&P 500 over the last 20 years, but historically has only been available to just 2% of the U.S. population.
+Early-stage venture capital represents a potentially attractive asset class, having outperformed the S&P 500 by more than 123% over the last 20 years (14.1% compared to the S&P 500's 6.3%), but historically has only been available to just 2% of the U.S. population.

-In partnership with former Mayor Kevin Johnson, Black Capital by SeedInvest aims to promote economic empowerment for the African American community by providing access to highly vetted startup investment opportunities.
+In partnership with former Mayor Kevin Johnson, Black Capital by SeedInvest aims to promote economic inclusion for the African American and other underrepresented communities by providing access to the venture capital ecosystem.